 To produce a peak performance you need to taper your training to ensure that you feel invigorated both physically and mentally on race day.
 Your longest run should be done 3-4 weeks out from your target race, giving you enough time to recover fully.
 In the final 2 weeks you should decrease the volume of your training but maintain the frequency so that you don’t feel sluggish on race day.
 Your last key workout should be 10 days before the race.

 If you want to avoid hitting the wall and missing out on your sub 4-hour target then you’ll need a smart fuelling strategy.
 It is vital that you start your marathon with maximal reserves of glycogen.
-This is because the amount of glycogen that your body can access from its reserves is actually less than you need to complete 26.2 miles.
+This is because the amount of glycogen that your body can access from its reserves is actually less than you need to complete a marathon.
 Your body makes up for this shortfall by also relying on fat as an energy source.
 However, in order to burn fat, your body needs carbohydrate.

 You should aim to start your carbo-load three days before your race.
 There are various methods of carbo-loading, some more extreme than others, but the safest method is to eat a high carbohydrate diet during these final three days, together with a reduction in the volume and intensity of your training.
 This should be enough to ensure that your glycogen stores are fully stocked up.

 Try to ensure that all of your meals and snacks during this period contain good quality carbohydrate.
 To do this you will need to reduce your overall protein and fat intake slightly.
 You should make a conscious effort to eat more carbs than normal but don’t stuff yourself to the point where you feel bloated and uncomfortable.